FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-E) intracellular accumulation of autofluorescent material, progressive ataxia, peripheral neuropathy, and cognitive and/or motor regression
+E) intracellular accumulation of autofluorescent material, progressive deafness, cognitive and/or motor regression, and epilepsy

 This answer is incorrect.